-Previously, I’ve explained that it’s important to know how much you’re spending on fees in your investments, and why I’m no fan of people who charge assets under management (AUM) fees) for you to hand your portfolio over to them to manage.
+Previously, I’ve explained that it’s important to know how much you’re spending on fees in your investments, and why I’m no fan of people who charge assets under money management (AUM) fees) for you to hand your portfolio over to them to manage.

-In this article, I’m going to dive a little deeper into quantifying just how much that “money manager” is going to cost you, how it could potentially affect your retirement, and how much better than the market that manager has to perform to justify his fees.
+In this article, I’m going to dive a little deeper into quantifying just how much that “money management” is going to cost you, how it could potentially affect your retirement, and how much better than the market that manager has to perform to justify his fees.

 Let’s look at two couples, the Smiths and the Jones.
 The Jones, thinking that they have to keep up with everyone else who has their surname, think that they’re better off going with an “investment professional” who is going to charge them 1% of their investable assets every year for the privilege of working with him.
 Said professional matches the market performance save for expense fees within funds and his 1% annual fee.

 The Smiths decide that they’re going to throw caution to the wind and do it themselves.
-They invest 60% of their money in an S&P 500 index fund (we use the expense ratio of VFINX, 0.17%, to account for expenses) and 40% of their money in a corporate bond index fund (we use the expense ratio of VBLTX, 0.20%, to account for expenses).
+They invest 60% of their money in an S&P 500 index fund (we use the expense ratio of VFINX, 0.17%, to account for expenses) and 40% of their money management in a corporate bond index fund (we use the expense ratio of VBLTX, 0.20%, to account for expenses).

 Since we know that the past is only somewhat indicative of what the future will look like, I created 10,000 different potential futures for the Smiths and the Jones to see how much of an impact the AUM fee had on the Jones.

-How did each family do?
+How did each family do Money Management?

 In the 10,000 potential futures that I modeled, the Smiths ended up with an average net worth of $2.63 million.
 50% of the time, they had more than $1.3 million, and 50% of the time, they had less than $1.3 million after 60 years.